ide-stories/vscode-stories-api/.github/ISSUE_TEMPLATE.md

-Issue tracker is **ONLY** used for reporting bugs.
-New features should be discussed on our [Discordserver](https://discord.gg/ABpGdRxvaA) Please use [stackoverflow](https://stackoverflow.com) for supporting issues.
+The issue tracker is **ONLY** used for reporting bugs.
+New features should be discussed on our [Discordserver](https://discord.gg/ABpGdRxvaA) Please use [stackoverflow](https://stackoverflow.com) for support issues.

 <!--- Provide a general summary of the issue in the Title above -->